 For years we have been talking about the problems the oil & gas and petrochemical industry will be facing in the future: the shortage of personnel and the brain drain that accompanies it.
 This future is happening now.
 Companies are already struggling with baby boomers on the verge of retirement and the recruitment of young and skilled technical workers.
-Because investing in education takes years to be fruitful, we are in need of a different approach.
+Because investing in education takes years to be fruitful, we require a different approach.
 I believe IT solutions play a big part in helping out the industry.

 The oil and gas workforce is aging.
 It is even said that worldwide half of the oil and gas workforce could retire this year.
 This is a disaster for our industry.
 These workers bring years of experience and tons of knowledge to the table.
-Younger generations lack skills and expertise, something we can’t blame them.
+Younger generations lack skills and expertise, something we can’t blame.
 Development takes time.
 In the meantime, this leaves companies with a huge brain drain.

 But the issue knows two sides.
 Workers are aging and therefore retiring, yet on the other side – that of employee inflow- figures aren’t looking good either.
 The industry is finding it harder and harder to attract new people.
 Young potentials often choose for seemingly glamorous industries, such as consulting and advisory.
 They don’t want to get their hands dirty, so to speak.
 Even though in reality this image does not fit the modern technology-driven industry anymore, it still is associated with hard (physical) work and stained overalls.

 The sector is trying to motivate the new generations to establish a career in oil and gas, already starting in elementary school.
 Governments support this mission and have been launching campaigns to encourage children to choose a technical education.
 But it takes years before new generations of workers have been educated.
-And after that, even more years are needed to get them levelled up to the high standards demanded by the industry.
+And after that, even more, years are needed to get them leveled up to the high standards demanded by the industry.